 7. Use Aromatherapy

 Research has shown that using certain scents in a room can help promote sleep.
 What aromatherapy does is creates an atmosphere that is relaxing and calming, which can help you wind down to sleep.
 It is also good as part of a routine that, through continued use, your brain will pick up as a cue that it's almost time for bed.
 The best scents to use are lavender and vanilla.

 8. Make Your Bed Comfortable

-    If you're waking up feeling stiff, numb, or tired, or maybe just had great sleep in a hotel bed, it may time to replace your mattress and/or pillows.
-Most mattresses are designed to last up to 10 years, but if your mattress has lumps, sags, rips, or holes you may want to think about replacing it.
-Similarly if you find yourself constantly fluffing your pillow throughout the night, it may be time for a new one.
+If you're waking up feeling stiff, numb, or tired, or maybe just had great sleep in a hotel bed, it may be time to replace your mattress and/or pillows.
+Most mattresses are designed to last up to 10 years, but if your mattress has lumps, snags, rips, or holes you may want to think about replacing it.
+Similarly, if you find yourself constantly fluffing your pillow throughout the night, it may be time for a new one.

 9. Paint Your Room

 A study in Britain showed that the color of your bedroom can impact the amount of sleep you get.
 In a survey of over 2,000 British homes it was found that the colors blue, yellow, and green helped sleepers get the most hours of sleep with blue averaging 7 hours 52 minutes, yellow at 7 hours 40 minutes, and green at 7 hours 36 minutes.

 These colors are often associated with calmness and relaxation and can help put your mind at ease as you are trying to rest.

 At the other end of the spectrum, colors such as purple, brown, and grey can potentially ruin the amount of sleep you get.
 Average hours for these colors are 6 hours 12 minutes for grey, 6 hours 5 minutes for brown, and 5 hours 56 minutes for purple.

 Theories suggest that purple is an artistic color that stimulates the creative mind, and browns and greys are often associated with dreariness and depression.